Chicago Style Workout 27: Grammar, Part 1

 8. A noun serving as an object of the verb may sometimes come before the verb.

-9. A noun serving as an object of the verb may also serve as subject of the following verb.
+9. A noun serving as the object of a preposition may also be the subject of a verb that follows.

 10. The genitive case has many other functions besides showing possession.

-Photo: War Game Drill on Seattle [ca. 1910–1915], from the George Grantham Bain Collection, Library of Congress on Flickr.
+Photo: War Game Drill on USS Washington [ca. 1910–1915], from the George Grantham Bain Collection, Library of Congress, via Flickr.

 Please see our commenting policy.